-Chapter 2: Ensuring Compliance with SOX Standards
+Chapter 1: Ensuring Compliance with SOX Standards

-Requires the ArcSight Recon capability or the Log Management and Compliance service.
+Requires the Log Management and Compliance service in ArcSight SIEM as a Service or the ArcSight Recon capability .

 Select Reports > Portal > Repository > Data Compliance Content > SOX.

 The Sarbanes-Oxley Act (SOX) is a United States federal law that was enacted in 2002.
 The stated purpose of the law is to protect investors by improving the accuracy and reliability of corporate disclosures made pursuant to the securities laws and for other purposes.